1jour1vin

 About the estate:

 Since 1968, INRA has owned this Graves cru classé.
-Under the leadership of Dominique Forget, Couhins (not to be confused with its neighbor Couhins-Lurton) now serves as both a viticultural research site and a production facility.
-Indeed, this beautiful terroir is home to the most advanced research on plant material (clonal selections, rootstocks, etc.).
+Under the leadership of Dominique Forget, Couhins (not to be confused with its neighbor, Couhins-Lurton) now serves as both a viticultural research site and a production facility.
+Indeed, this beautiful terroir is home to cutting-edge research on plant material (clonal selections, rootstocks, etc.).
 Its vineyard is thus a source of many innovations, which have enabled numerous winegrowers to overcome the challenges of vine cultivation.
-At the same time, a precise, plot-by-plot approach to viticulture is practiced here.
-The white wines (often 100% Sauvignon) are well-crafted, quite approachable, and drink very well young.
-The reds often lack depth and body, with finishes that are consistently too thin.
-However, the latest vintages are showing greater density and better concentration.
-The INRA regularly provides funding to improve production facilities.
+At the same time, the estate employs a precise, plot-by-plot approach to viticulture.
+The white wines (often 100% Sauvignon Blanc) are well-crafted, fairly approachable, and best enjoyed young.
+The reds often lack depth and body, with finishes that are consistently too watery.
+However, the most recent vintages have shown greater density and better concentration.
+INRA regularly provides funding to improve production facilities.
 The estate expanded during the year with an additional hectare of Sauvignon Blanc and plans to plant another two hectares to quickly reach a total area of 30 hectares (7 hectares of white and 23 hectares of red).

 Wine rated 4.1/5Wine rated 4.1/5Wine rated 4.1/5Wine rated 4.1/5Wine rated 4.1/5